 What repairs do I HAVE to carry out during Coronavirus Pandemic/lockdown?

 This is very much about common sense.
 Do you NEED to arrange for someone to go out and do the repair?
 (If not, don’t do it).
 Can it wait?
-(If so, just tell the tenant you will address is as soon as you can).
+(If so, just tell the tenant you will address it as soon as you can).
 Is it likely to be detrimental to the property or tenant if left unattended?
-(If so, find a suitable trades person, ensure they will adhere to the Health & Safety e.g. social distancing, wearing gloves & mask and arrange for the work to be done).
+(If so, find a suitable tradesperson, ensure they will adhere to the Health & Safety e.g. social distancing, wearing gloves & mask, and arrange for the work to be done).
 For example, if your tenant is having to work from home and the internet can not cope with this then you should try to fix this issue as this could have a negative effect on the tenant if left unsolved.
 You could speak to the residence’s current broadband provider or you could look into local companies or providers similar to viasat satellite internet.
 Hopefully, this should solve any issues for your tenant.

 My tenant has asked for a “Rent Holiday”.
 How do i get this money back?